 Wolff is the author or co-author of six books about basketball.
 His first, The In-Your-Face Basketball Book (1980, Everest House, with Chuck Wielgus), chronicled the playground game, as did its sequel, The Back-in-Your-Face Guide to Pick-Up Basketball (1986, Dodd Mead, also with Chuck Wielgus).
 The Village Voice called Raw Recruits (1990, Pocket Books, with Armen Keteyian), a New York Times bestseller that examined college basketball recruiting, "the most important sports book in years."
 More than 100,000 copies of 100 Years of Hoops (1991, Oxmoor House), revised and reissued in 1995 as Basketball: A History of the Game, are in print.
-A March for Honor (1997, Masters Press) chronicled a small Indiana town in the grip of Hoosier Hysteria.
-In January 2002 Warner Books published Big Game, Small World: A Basketball Adventure, an account of a year spent chasing the game around the globe to take the measure of its impact.
+A March for Honor (1997, Masters Press) chronicled a small Indiana town in the grip of Hoosier Hysteria and Big Game, Small World: A Basketball Adventure is an account of a year spent chasing the game around the globe to take the measure of its impact.
 The New York Times cited Big Game as a Notable Book for 2002, and SPORTS ILLUSTRATED named it one of the Top 100 sports books of all time.

-In addition, his work has been anthologized in The Best American Sports Writing, Best Sports Stories, SPORTS ILLUSTRATED'S Fifty Years of Great Writing and The Princeton Anthology of Writing.
+WOLFF'S work has been anthologized in The Best American Sports Writing, Best Sports Stories, SPORTS ILLUSTRATED'S Fifty Years of Great Writing and The Princeton Anthology of Writing.
 In 1996 he and Hoop Dreams filmmakers Peter Gilbert and Steve James collaborated on Team of Broken Dreams, an Emmy-nominated documentary that detailed the impact of the Yugoslav crisis on basketball players from the Balkans.
 Based on one of Wolff's SPORTS ILLUSTRATED articles, Team of Broken Dreams won the International Olympic Committee's Olympic Media Award, the highest honor the IOC confers on the press.

 Wolff attended Brighton High School in Rochester, N.Y., where he co-captained the varsity basketball team.
 At Princeton, where he earned his B.A. in History with honors in 1980, he was campus correspondent for The New York Times and helped found a newspaper, Nassau Weekly.
 During a leave from college, he played basketball for a season with STV Luzern, a club team in Switzerland.